-That is, as the system moves from one configuration to another, the total energy (kinetic + potential) remains constant.
-Kinetic energy may be transformed into potential energy and vice versa but the system as a whole can neither gain nor lose energy.
+As the system moves from one configuration to another, the total energy (kinetic + potential) remains constant.
+Kinetic energy may be transformed into potential energy and vice versa, but the system as a whole can neither gain nor lose energy.
 This is the law of conservation of energy as it applies to a system of particles with ideal constraints.
-Such systems are sometimes called conservative systems.
+Such systems are sometimes called 'conservative systems'.